pluginrpc/pluginrpc/README.md

 - [pluginrpc-go](https://github.com/pluginrpc/pluginrpc-go).

-Golang is a natural language to write plugins in, and we have a direct use case for an RPC library in Golang for our custom lint and breaking change plugins in [buf](https://github.com/bufbuild/buf).
+Go is a natural language to write plugins in, and we have a direct use case for an RPC library in Go for our custom lint and breaking change plugins in [buf](https://github.com/bufbuild/buf).
 However, PluginRPC is purposefully designed to be simple to implement in any language.
 If there is sufficient demand, we may provide official implementations for other languages in the future.

 If using Protobuf to write plugins, there's traditionally been two mechanisms: